 - What should you do if your reduction surgery goes wrong?

-- Time limits on breast reduction injury claims
+- Time limits on breast reduction negligence claims

 - What can you claim forwhen your breast reduction goes wrong?

-- What compensation will I see for breast reduction negligence?
+- What compensation will I see for breast reduction negligence claims?

 - Making claims for breast reduction surgery No Win No Fee